Visit Crescent Falls Alberta 2026

 It was a great honour to be published on the cover of a national magazine.

-It should be noted that unfortunately, in the time since this photograph was captured, the middle tier location where the image was taken is no longer accessible to the public.
-As of May 2022, due to safety concerns, access is now prohibited, and this composition is not possible.
+It should be noted that unfortunately, in the time since this photograph was captured, the middle tier location where the image was taken has changed dramatically with the new viewing platform.
+If you are a photographer, this exact composition is no longer possible.

 However, Crescent Falls can still be enjoyed safely from the public viewing platform above.